naqtn/EXUR_UdonObjectPool/Docs/manual.md

 (Draft.
 TODO create sections and refine.)

 * ownership
-    * ownership is controlled on "Pooled GameObject"
+    * Ownership is controlled on "Pooled GameObject"
+    * Ownership of child object(s) is not controlled by EXUR
     * Delay for safer sync variable writing
     * handler will be pass to user program by manager event after ownership obtained.
     * Do not call `Networking.SetOwner` on "Pooled GameObject" if you don't understand what will happen.
-* IncludeChildrenToSendEvent handler option
-    * to be exact "children" means "descendant" (like `GetComponentsInChildren()`)
-    * note: child object ownership is not controlled by EXUR
-* DeactivateWhenIdle handler option
-    * pooled object when it becomes idle.
 * additional note for features
     * synced variable free
         * to avoid network load
-    * Try to use owned object if possible
-* DebugText
-    * optional
-    * to view internal log
 * Assignment algorithm described
     * try to use owned object first for speed
         * So previous user continues to holds ownership of released object until other client requires.